-But then a setback.
-On Friday, April 3, Fiona shared that John has been in the ICU for 8 days, and that he now has pneumonia in both lungs and other complications.
+But then, a setback.
+On Friday, April 3, Fiona shared that John has been in the ICU for 8 days.
+He now has pneumonia in both lungs and other complications.

-He is taking antibiotics and is quite ill, but the family and medical team are hoping John Prine will be able to return home soon.
+He is taking antibiotics and is quite ill.
+Yet, the family and medical team are hoping John Prine will be able to return home soon.
 As are his fans.

 Update, April 9: Sadly, John passed away on April 7.

 By now, most of the world knows both Tom Hanks and his wife Rita Wilson had Covid-19.